Persecution of Muslims: Imperial Japan

-The Hui Muslim county of Dachang was subjected to slaughter by the Japanese.

-During the Second Sino-Japanese war the Japanese followed what has been referred to as a "killing policy" and destroyed many mosques.
-According to Wan Lei, "Statistics showed that the Japanese destroyed 220 mosques and killed countless Hui people by April 1941."
-After the Rape of Nanking mosques in Nanjing were found to be filled with dead bodies.
-They also followed a policy of economic oppression which involved the destruction of mosques and Hui communities and made many Hui jobless and homeless.
-Another policy was one of deliberate humiliation.
-This included soldiers smearing mosques with pork fat, forcing Hui to butcher pigs to feed the soldiers, and forcing girls to supposedly train as geishas and singers but in fact made them serve as sex slaves.
-Hui cemeteries were destroyed for military reasons.
-Many Hui fought in the war against Japan.
+During the Second Sino-Japanese war the Japanese destroyed numerous religious sites.
+According to Wan Lei, "Statistics showed that the Japanese destroyed more than 200 relgious sites and killed countless Hui people by April 1941."
+After the Nanjing Massacre many monasteries in Nanjing were found to be filled with corpses.
+They also tried to corner Hui communities economically by destroying factories which resulting in many Hui becoming jobless and homeless.
+Soldiers also desecrated religious sites forcing Hui to feed pork to the soldiers, and forcing girls to supposedly train as geishas and singers.
+Hui cemeteries were also destroyed for military reasons.

 The Japanese brought Indonesian Javanese girls to British Borneo as comfort women to be raped by Japanese officers at the Ridge road school and Basel Mission Church, and the Telecommunication Center Station (former rectory of the All Saints Church) in Kota Kinabalu as well as ones in Balikpapan and Beaufort.
 Japanese soldiers raped Indonesian women and Dutch women in the Netherlands East Indies.
 They got infected with STDs.

 Sukarno prostituted Indonesian girls from ethnic groups like Minangkabau to the Japanese.

 The Japanese massacred Hui Muslims in their mosques in Nanjing and destroyed Hui mosques in other parts of China.
-Shen Xi’en and his father Shen Decheng witnessed the corpses of Hui Muslims slaughtered by the Japanese in Nanjing, when he was asked by Hui people to help bury their relatives.
+Shen Xi'en and his father Shen Decheng witnessed the corpses of Hui Muslims slaughtered by the Japanese in Nanjing, when he was asked by Hui people to help bury their relatives.
 The Hui security maintenance leader Sun Shurong and Hui Imams Zhang Zihui, Ma Zihe, Ge Changfa, Wang Shouren, Ma Changfa were involved in collecting Hui corpses and burying them after the Nanjing massacre.
 The Ji'e lane Mosque caretaker father Zhang was in his 60s when killed by the Japanese and his decomposing corpse was the first to be washed in accordance with Islamic customs and buried.
 They buried the Hui corpses in Jiuhua mountain, Dongguashi, Hongtu Bridge (where Guangzhou road is now located), Wutai mountain, Donguashi (where Nanjing Normal University is located).
 Shen Xi'en helped bury 400 Hui bodies including children, women and men.
 Shen recalled burying a 7 or 8 year old boy in addition to his mother among the Hui bodies.

 Japanese used machine guns to massacre Muslim Suluk children and women at a mosque in the aftermath of the Jesselton revolt.